gravitational/teleport/docs/4.2/enterprise/index.md

 ```

 **Admin Role**
-This role let's the admin approve the contractors request.
+This role lets the admin approve the contractors request.
 ```yaml
 kind: role
 metadata: